chengoiz/FooBook_Android/README.md

 - Password: a5k8b123

 ### Registration
-- All the fields must to.
+- All the fields are required for the registration.
+- Your password must be of size 8 characters and include at least one letter and one number.
-- note: For this part of the project registration is not saved and you can login only with the hardcoded details, valid registration will transport you back to the login page.
+- Note: For this part of the project registration is not saved and you can login only with the hardcoded details, valid registration will transport you back to the login page.

 ### Feed
 - **Adding a Post**: To add a post, click the "PLUS" button at the top of the screen.
 This will transport you to a new page where you can manage all your input.
 Blank posts are permitted.